gmarchetta/checkout-frontend/README.md

 It is a prerequisite to start spring-boot-checkout for this project to work.

+## Pending work
+This project could have been configured using Docker, and docker compose could have been setup for starting both backend and frontend on one go.

 ## About this project
 This is my first attempt at building a project using React.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 Before running the project, you need to run: